Shira-Schiber/TempoControl/README.md

 This script includes examples for single object, two objects, action, and audio-video alignment.
 Edit it for your specific use case.

+For MultiGPU runs, you can use the --ulysses_size option.
+Refer to the Wan2.1 Documentation for more information.

 ## Inference on Benchmarks

 The `data` directory contains the benchmark datasets used for evaluation, one-object, two-object, and action benchmarks.